-The focus of wastewater treatment plants over the last few decades has been to efficiently collect and treat waste water prior to discharging it to the environment.
+The focus of wastewater treatment plants over the last few decades has been to efficiently collect and treat wastewater prior to discharging it to the environment.
 These processes invariably produce an effluent sludge material in which all of the pollutants, pathogens and other substances are not completely degraded during the treatment process.
 Little attention has been historically paid to the disposal of this residual material.
 However, this is now changing for multiple reasons.
 The beneficial reuse of this unavoidable by-product is increasingly seen as an economically and ecologically important part of the wastewater treatment process.
 This in turn, has increased the demand for efficient sludge treatment equipment.

-Parkson has a dedicated and highly trained team of professionals in the biosolids field, coupled with an award winning product portfolio to help you identify and properly manage all your sludge processing and disposal needs.
+Parkson has a dedicated and highly trained team of professionals in the biosolids management field, coupled with an award-winning product portfolio to help you identify and properly manage your sludge processing and disposal needs.
 Included in this portfolio is Parkson’s ThickTech™ Rotary Drum Thickener (RDT), the industry leading sludge thickener.
 Its performance is unmatched, with sludge volume reduction and 90% and a 98% capture rate – all achieved with very low polymer use.
 Additionally, the system has low requirements for horsepower and water consumption and provides valuable operational efficiencies.

 To learn more about our biosolids management solutions visit the product page below.